redux-form/redux-form/docs/api/Props.md

 ### `change(field:String, value:any) : Function`

 > Changes the value of a field in the Redux store.
 This is a bound action creator, so it returns nothing.

+### `clearAsyncError(field:String) : Function`

+> Clear async error of a field in the Redux store.
+This is a bound action creator, so it returns nothing.

 ### `destroy() : Function`